-Management assesses whether contracts entered by the Group for renting various assets contain a lease.
+Lease liabilities Management assesses whether contracts entered by the Group for renting various assets contain a lease.
 The lease identification, including whether or not the Group has contracted to substantially all the economic benefits of the underlying asset, may require significant judgement.
 Establishing the lease term may also present challenges where a contract has an indefinite term or is subject to auto renewal or there are renewal options that are unclear if they will be exercised at the option date.
 The extension of the lease term significantly influences the value of the lease liability and the related right-of-use asset and arriving at a conclusion sometimes requires significant judgement calls.
-Furthermore, once the lease term is established, management needs to estimate the future cash flows payable over the lease term and discount them using the incremental borrowing rate that a lessee would have to pay to borrow over a similar term and with a similar security the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
-That also requires significant judgment and affects both the finance lease liability and the fair value of the underlying asset.
+Furthermore, once the lease term is established, management needs to estimate the future cash flows payable over the lease term and discount them using the incremental borrowing rate that a lease would have to pay to borrow over a similar term and with a similar economic environment.
+That also requires significant judgment and affects both the finance lease liability and the fair value of the underlying asset. value of the underlying asset.